atlas by clearpeople

 This has been exacerbated by digital working as people juggle communications software on top of collaboration platforms, as well as all the programs they use for their primary job.

-A digital workplace solution like Atlas provides a single digital platform from which you can access all the apps you use at work.
+A solution like Atlas provides a single digital platform from which you can access all the apps you use at work.
+By offering a comprehensive suite of collaboration, knowledge management, and productivity tools, Atlas reduces the need for multiple apps, alleviating app overload.
 Even better, Atlas provides a more intuitive, user-friendly interface to Microsoft 365 technology making it easier to use and allowing you to use it in the flow of work.
 Being able to access all the digital tools you need in one place is a valuable hybrid working solution.

-Changing this requires a cultural shift, one that values knowledge and rewards those who share it readily.
-Atlas supports this by centralising information, collaboration and communication.
+Changing silos requires a cultural shift, one that values knowledge and rewards those who share it readily.
+Atlas promotes knowledge sharing and collaboration across departments, breaking down silos and fostering a more cohesive organizational culture.
+Atlas supports this by centralizing information, collaboration and communication.
 In other words, you don’t need to leave the application you’re working in to email a file to someone or to search for a document.
 By removing the friction of these tasks, you allow people to work across team boundaries freely.

 Technology like Microsoft 365 has underlying infrastructure features that support your security requirements.
-Added to that, Atlas provides a user-friendly interface that enables people to self-serve within the governance framework set by your IT team.
+Added to that, Atlas ensures that data is protected, supporting secure access and collaboration in a hybrid work model.
+Atlas also provides a user-friendly interface that enables people to self-serve within the governance framework set by your IT team.

+The blurring of boundaries between work and home can lead to burnout and fatigue, affecting employee well-being and performance.
 Many businesses have attempted to address remote working challenges by creating a ‘virtual office’.
-But trying to simulate the physical office has proven to be counterproductive.
-Bids to recreate ‘watercooler moments’ through virtual touchpoints and high levels of virtualisation can actually be draining and create a sense of being ‘always-on’. “[Many] of the strategies that organisations are employing to ensure productivity are actually exacerbating these fatigue drivers, says Alexia Cambon, Gartner8. ”
+But trying to simulate the physical office has proven to be counterproductive. “[Many] of the strategies that organisations are employing to ensure productivity are actually exacerbating these fatigue drivers, says Alexia Cambon, Gartner8. ”

 Hybrid or fully remote working presents challenges, yes, but there are also digital working solutions and opportunities.
 These solutions can be found in everything from shifts in company culture and management to technology.
 Here’s a checklist for you to see how your company is handling these new work challenges.

-A robust digital workplace solution will accommodate all these solutions.
-It can support cultural changes such as democratising knowledge, setting clear expectations and enabling flexible working.
+A robust digital working solution can support cultural changes such as democratising knowledge, setting clear expectations and enabling flexible working.
 It provides a tangible solution in the form of a digital space in which to collaborate, find information and communicate.
 And by making it easier for people to access information and tools and do their work it grows inclusivity and employee engagement.
 In short, a robust digital workspace helps people and businesses meet and solve the challenges of hybrid and remote working.

 References: